Adiii59/DjangoUserRegistrationAndLogin/index.md

 ## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/Adiii59/DjangoUserRegistrationAndLogin/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+This is the web application that lets users register into your website and user their registered details to log in.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.